 In the list below you will find all the courses that take part during the EPS.

 - Portuguese

 - Marketing & Communication

 - Project Management & Teamwork

 - Energy & Sustainable Development

 - Ethics & Deontology in Engineering

-Table 5 presents all the deadlines that must be met to successfully complete the project.
+In the table below you will find all the deadlines that must be met to successfully complete the project.

-Table 5: Project Deadlines
+Table 4: Project Deadlines